 Do put your baby on their back to sleep when swaddled.
 If a baby was put on their side or tummy when swaddled then it becomes unsafe as they can’t use their hands and arms to help push their face to a safe position.

-Don’t forget that as soon as your baby starts to role it is important to transition out of the swaddle and into a sleep sack.
+Don’t forget that as soon as your baby starts to roll it is important to transition out of the swaddle and into a sleep sack.

 My swaddle recommendations